Ahhgust/STRaitRazor/README.md

 ### Documentation

+**Note on usage**

+STRait Razor is a *pair*.
+It needs the executable/binary (.exe on Windows) and it needs a config file. <br>
+The config file requires **optimization**.
+In general it will not work well if you try out a new chemistry
+unless you do things to make it work well!
+For example, the ForenSeq config file we supply is (not surprisingly) designed for the ForenSeq and nothing else.
+We take care to evaluate the tradeoff between locus size and throughput (in general, larger loci give more information content, but less reads will give support to said content).
+If you try a different chemistry, that size/throughput tradeoff will be *different*, similarly, the rules for how an allele is deemed to be present may need to be changed.
+This is especially true if the reads are short and/or if you are not using a PCR-based assay.  <br><br>
+If you want to evaluate STRait Razor on a different chemistry, please feel free to reach out to us.

 **Quick and dirty start** (no support for compressed files, not a very sustainable way to do research) <br>
 Windows users:<br>
 Make a directory.<br>